Skip to main content

 GIF showing horizontal alignment settings

-Prefer to see this in action?
-Watch how to create a responsive banner:
+Watch how to create a responsive banner

 Did this answer your question?